Selling my 3 day old business, watching your media diet, and types of brands likely to do well today

-Hi there, and welcome to The Next Brand - my take on health, wellness and building the next generation of brands.
+Hi there, and welcome to The Next Brand - my take on health, wellness and brand building.

 In the last 4 years I’ve founded 2 health brands (Kettle & Fire and Perfect Keto), which did nearly $100mm in revenue in 2019.
-I’ve raised ~$20mm to build Kette & Fire, gotten into 9k+ retail stores, bootstrapped Perfect Keto, launched 80+ SKUs… and have a small portfolio of Shopify apps I’ve bought + operate with another business partner.
-Previously, I worked in tech and had no experience in CPG, DTC or any other 3 letter acronym industries.
+I’ve raised ~$20mm to build Kettle & Fire, gotten into 10k+ retail stores, bootstrapped Perfect Keto, launched 80+ SKUs… and have a small portfolio of Shopify apps I run on the side.
+Previously, I worked in tech and had no experience in CPG, DTC or any other 3-letter industries.

 🆕 What’s new